Native Range and Habitat

 Size and Features

-Sweet Gums generally grow 60 to 80 feet tall at maturity, with a spread of 40 to 60 feet.
-Some specimens have been recorded growing over 120 feet tall, although this is uncommon.
+- Sweet Gums generally grow 60 to 80 feet tall at maturity, with a spread of 40 to 60 feet.

 Wildlife and Ecosystem Value

-Sweet Gum does not support quite as many insects as some other native trees, and fossil records seem to indicate that it was more prevalent in the past than it is today.
-This leaves it wide-open to the imagination as to what creatures from the past may have relied on Sweet Gum.
+- Sweet Gum does not support quite as many insects as some other native trees.
+Fossil records seem to indicate that it was more prevalent in the past than it is today.

-It still plays an important role in the ecosystem and provides among the best ornamental fall color around.
+- Even though its past uses are left to our imagination, it plays an important role in the ecosystem today.
+It provides among the best ornamental fall color around.
 Plant one today!